box-community/box-custom-portal-demo/README.md

 ### Configuring Your Box Application

 1. **Create a Box Developer Account**: Sign up at [Box Developers](https://account.box.com/signup/n/developer) or use a pre-existing Box Enterprise account.
 Do not deploy to production!
-2. **Create a New Application**: Go to the [Box Developer Console](https://app.box.com/developers/console), click 'Create New App', choose 'Custom App', then 'Server Authentication with JWT'.
-Name your app.
+2. **Create a New Application**: Go to the [Box Developer Console](https://app.box.com/developers/console), click 'Create New App', choose 'Custom App', name your app, then 'Server Authentication with JWT'.
-3. **Set Application Scopes**: Ensure the application is configured with the necessary permissions: App + Enterprise, read/write all files, manage users/groups/enterprise properties, and generate user access tokens.
+3. **Set Application Scopes**: Ensure the application is configured with the necessary permissions: App + Enterprise, read/write all files, manage users/groups/enterprise properties, Box AI, and generate user access tokens.
 4. **Generate a Public/Private Keypair**: Click the button to generate a public/private keypair.
+Note this will require 2FA.
+You will have to set this up if you have done so before.
 5. **Download the JSON Config File**: This file is automatically downloaded upon keypair generation.
+6. **Save**: Save the changes using the button in the top right.

 ### Authorizing Your Box Application